What you need to know

 Who does stroke affect?

-Stroke is largely preventable, yet each year about 9,000 people in this country have a stroke.
-This number would be more than halved if all the recommended actions to reduce stroke risks were taken in the community.
+Stroke is largely preventable, yet each year about 9,500 strokes are experienced in this country.
+This number could be reduced by three quarters if all the recommended actions to reduce stroke risks were taken in the community.